knpuniversity/gulp/knpu/bower-into-vendor.md

 ## Renaming the Task to styles

-And before we keep going, let's make one small improvement.
+And before we keep going, I think we can make another improvement.
 Our task is called `sass`.
-Let's change this to `styles`, because it's job is *really* to process styles, whether they happen to be CSS or Sass files:
+Let's change this to `styles`, because it's job is *really* to process styles, whether those are CSS or Sass files.

 [[[ code('6c4ed160a0') ]]]

 We also need to change that name on the `default` task.
-Ooops, and before we re-run Gulp, we also need to change the name on the `watch` task also to `styles`:
+Ooops, and before we re-start Gulp, also change the name on the `watch` task to `styles`:

 [[[ code('9a0df77178') ]]]